Treading Under Foot the Son of God

 Let us true Christians, together, be doing all these things—these Christian things—for if we sin that sin of wilfully turning our backs on the Lord Jesus Christ, then “there remains no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation…” (v.27).

-The author has repeatedly stated that animal sacrifices do not cleanse, do not sanctify, do not save the soul (see Hebrews 9.13; and then read through chapter 10 until this passage we are now discussing).
+The author has repeatedly stated that animal sacrifices do not cleanse, do not sanctify, do not save the soul (see Hebrews 9:13; and then read through chapter 10 until this passage we are now discussing).
 And now he argues: why turn back from the one and only Saviour to animal sacrifices?
 Why place your hope in animal blood, after coming to faith in Christ’s blood which has actually saved you?
-Don’t you see how offended God would be by such an apostasy (v.29)?
+Don’t you see how offended God is by such apostasy (v.29)?

 We know well, that “The Lord shall judge his people,” and that “It is a fearful thing to fall into the hands of the living God” (v.30-31).